Use this article to get rid of the ads-inflated alarabeyes.com website, which constantly pops up in web browsers infected with the respective adware.

 - Make sure the Delete personal settings option on the Reset Internet Explorer Settings dialog is ticked and click Reset

 - Restart Internet Explorer for the changes to take effect

 Did the problem go away?
 Check and see

-Computer threats like Alarabeyes.com can be stealthier than you can imagine, skillfully obfuscating their components inside a compromised computer to evade removal.
-Therefore by running an additional security scan you will dot the i’s and cross the t’s in terms of the cleanup.
+Computer threats like the Alarabeyes.com virus can be stealthier than you can imagine, skillfully obfuscating their components inside a compromised computer to evade removal.
+Therefore, by running an additional security scan you will dot the i’s and cross the t’s in terms of the cleanup.